Which to Focus on?

 Your Job: decide which boundary you need to push against next.

 Your soul guides you to grow.
 But how does your soul get your attention?
 Your soul deposits the knowledge you need in inspiration, ideas and in art and creativity.
 But also in feelings of discomfort; in dips of depression; in irritation… and even in disease.

-Being “out of sorts”, can be a misalignment with your core… your essential self.
-Out of sync with Soul.
-A feeling of being disconnected from Self; from Soul; from Purpose; from who you really are.
+Being “out of sorts”, can be a misalignment with your core, your essential self… out of sync with Soul.
+A feeling of being disconnected from Self and Soul; from Purpose and who you really are.

 Out of sorts = out of Self.
 Get back to YOU.

 When you evaluate whether or not to do something, you need to be completely honest with yourself.
 Is it really just not your thing… doesn’t resonate… doesn’t fit..?
 Perhaps it’s that it’s too hard or uncomfortable.
 Or maybe it scares you.
 Whatever it is for you, dive deep into discovery.